Reactor neutrino physics potentials of cryogenic pure-CsI crystal: The bench-top experiment

-There are several constraints to reach 1~keV$_{\rm nr}$ threshold in inorganic crystals.
-The first one is a finite scintillation light yield, usually 10-20~p.e./keV$_{\rm ee}$, corresponding to 1-2~p.e./keV$_{\rm nr}$.
+There are several constraints to reaching the 1~keV$_{\rm nr}$ threshold in inorganic crystals.
+The first one is a finite scintillation light yield, usually $\sim$10~p.e./keV$_{\rm ee}$, corresponding to $\sim$1~p.e./keV$_{\rm nr}$.
 The triggered event will be dominated by the dark noise of the photo sensor if lower the trigger threshold to 2~p.e..
 In addition, Cherenkov light produced by charged particles passing through the quartz window of a PMT also contributes much of the instrumental background with an energy less than 5~p.e..
-Thus, a realistic trigger threshold is about 5~p.e., which corresponds to an energy vary from 2 to 5~keV$_{\rm nr}$~\cite{COHERENT:2017ipa,NEON:2022hbk}.
+Thus, a realistic trigger threshold is about 5~p.e., which corresponds to energy vary from 2 to 5~keV$_{\rm nr}$~\cite{COHERENT:2017ipa,NEON:2022hbk}.

-A promising way to overcome these limitations is operating undoped CsI crystals with SiPM readout at low temperatures.
+A promising way to overcome these limitations is to operate undoped CsI crystals with SiPM readout at low temperatures.
 As reported in many references and well summarized in Ref.~\cite{Klein:2022lrf}, the cryogenic undoped CsI/NaI crystal features a twice higher light yield than the doped crystal at room temperature.
-Operating SiPMs at low temperatures reduces the dark noises by several orders of magnitude to a similar level with dynode PMTs, but provides a 100\% enhancement on the peak photon detection efficiency (PDE) than PMTs.
-There have been many R\&D efforts in this field~\cite{Zhang:2016szh,Wang:2022zsv, Liu:2022cyy,Lewis:2021cjv,Ding:2020uxu,Ding:2022jjm}.
-The achieved light yields has increased to 43~p.e. per keV$_{\rm ee}$, indicating that it is an attractive approach for dark matter and neutrino detection using inorganic crystal detectors.
+Operating SiPMs at low temperatures reduces the dark noises by several orders of magnitude to a similar level with dynode PMTs but provides a 100\% enhancement on the peak photon detection efficiency (PDE) than PMTs.
+There have been many R\&D efforts in this field~\cite{Zhang:2016szh,Wang:2022zsv, Liu:2022cyy,Lewis:2021cjv,Ding:2020uxu,Ding:2022jjm}, which indicates that it is an attractive approach for dark matter and neutrino detection using inorganic crystal detectors.

-Operating SiPM arrays and their front end electronics at low temperatures is not trivial, particularly for the liquid nitrogen temperature, 77~K. The low temperature performance of operational amplifier chips, capacitors, and resistors must be carefully considered.
+Operating SiPM arrays and their front-end electronics at low temperatures is not trivial, particularly for the liquid nitrogen temperature, 77~K. The low-temperature performance of operational amplifier chips, capacitors, and resistors must be carefully considered.
 The light yield of pure-CsI peaks at this temperature~\cite{Amsler:2002sz} and the usage of both PMTs and SiPMs are being mature.
-Cryogenic front-end electronics is a must for SiPM arrays otherwise the single p.e.~signals would be overwhelmed in electronics noises.
+Cryogenic front-end electronics is a must for SiPM arrays otherwise the single p.e.~signals would be overwhelmed by electronics noises.
 Benefiting from the recent developments~\cite{ Wang:2021SiPM, Wang:2022zsv}, a bench-top experiment has been set up with cryogenic SiPM arrays and front-end electronics.